What are the best solar panels to install at my home or business?

 When this decline in volume happens then we have to question what will happen to solar panel manufacturers who have huge overheads, large debts against their equipment and significant targets to hit to break even?
 It is logical to think that a fairly large portion of manufacturers will not survive the long-term future these warranties run into.

 So, with that in mind, in order to rank really well in this category, you want the manufacturer to have multiple revenue streams.
+Preferably, a Fortune 500 company which means they are one of the largest 500 companies in the world.
 This way, if solar demand dips and there is a battle for market share, they are less likely to be one of the ones who doesn’t survive this period, as the other revenue streams will keep them afloat if necessary.

 The answer is obviously the diversified store.
 This is why you want a diversified manufacturer of solar panels.